uktechreviews/year12/README.md

 ### Year 12 Resources for Computer Science

+> [!NOTE]
-> [!WARNING] This material is designed for students at KESH Academy in my year 12 class
+> This material is designed for students at KESH Academy in my year 12 class

+## For programming practice during free lessons check out projects.md